rebelsky/sams-assorted-musings-reflections/evolution-of-a-musing.md

 part: I don't think AV chose the system and I think they even discouraged the initial choice of using ....

 Then it sat in the journal for some time.
 I don't date the entries, and I don't check it in to GitHub often enough, so I can't be completely sure how long it was there.
 But it wasn't all that long.

-Then I had another bad day with the system.
+Soon thereafter, I had another really bad day with the system.
 So I added the following comments to my notes.

 > Fifteen minutes before class.
 Neither the screen nor the projector show what's on the computer (but it works for another computer) .
 Reboot